Hook, East Riding of Yorkshire

 The parish was part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, then in the Boothferry district of Humberside until 1996.

 The name Hook derives from the Old English hūc, referring to a hook shaped river bend.

-The church dedicated to St Mary the Virgin was designated a Grade II* listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
+St Mary's Church, Hook was designated a Grade II* listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.

 The village has a nearby local school: Hook Church Of England Primary School.
 There is also a small local post office and two public houses.
 The village has a number of building sites for the purpose of housing development.

-Nearby, Goole has facilities, including Tesco, Morrisons, and Asda supermarkets, as well as several chain shops, schools, a hospital, and a railway station with services to Hull, Doncaster, and Leeds.
+Nearby, Goole has facilities, including shops, schools, a hospital, and a railway station with services to Hull, Doncaster, and Leeds.